FilipGrebowski/deepgram-ai-podcast/README.md

 -   Record and transcribe your voice questions using Deepgram's nova-3
 -   Generate AI responses using Deepgram's aura-2 text-to-speech
 -   Combine audio files into a podcast-style format
--   Full automation of the podcast creation process

 ## Prerequisites